cablehead/stacks/README.md

 - Preference panel

-- Theme: initialize theme to the system preference
-    - set a time limit when manually set

 - Editor capture should create an xs.add row: with parent set to the id the editor was triggered on: this should be merged version that's put on the clipboard

 - better cursor handling
     - dedicated focus handling when the filter changes
-    - if the first item isn't selected and an item is added, move the cursor down one to keep focus steady
     - unless the item being added is the item focused, in which case, jump to the first?? - maybe
     - reset to start state of 1 minute